-Norman Regional currently has three MRI units at three different locations.
+Norman Regional currently has four MRI units at four different locations.

 - Norman Regional Hospital Campus at 901 N. Porter Ave.
 Norman, OK 73071